project-codeflare/appwrapper/site/_pages/overview.md

 ---

 An AppWrapper contains a collection of Kubernetes resources that a user desires to manage as a single logical workload.
-AppWrappers are designed to smoothly interoperate with [Kueue](https://kueue.sigs.k8s.io).
+AppWrapper is designed to smoothly interoperate with [Kueue](https://kueue.sigs.k8s.io).
 They provide a flexible and workload-agnostic mechanism for enabling Kueue to manage a group of Kubernetes resources as a single logical unit without requiring any Kueue-specific support by the controllers of those resources.

-AppWrappers are designed to harden workloads by providing an additional level of automatic fault detection and recovery.
+An AppWrapper can be used to harden workloads by providing an additional level of automatic fault detection and recovery.
 The AppWrapper controller monitors the health of the workload and if corrective actions are not taken by the primary resource controllers within specified deadlines,